xinranhe/uncertain-infmax/README.md

 Implementation of paper [Stability of Influence Maximization](http://arxiv.org/abs/1501.04579)

 ## Usage
 The main algorithms are implemented with c++ and built with Bazel.
 The experiments can be run with the following steps.
+The code is tested only on Ubuntu.

 1. Install [bazel](https://docs.bazel.build/versions/master/install.html)
 2. Build code by running ```bazel build :all```.
 The code uses openmp.
 Make sure it is enabled before building the code.